Written by Sam Dow | 5th February 2024

 To boost productivity

-Apprenticeships could give businesses of all sizes a boost to bounce back from the effects of the pandemic.
+Apprenticeships could give businesses of all sizes a boost amid the rising cost of living.

 In a survey by Gov UK 78% of employers said apprenticeships helped them improve productivity.
-This is because having an apprentice in the workplace means an extra pair of hands.
+Apprentices will learn while working, and so means an extra pair of hands.
 More senior staff will be able to delegate certain tasks, giving them time to get on with their main responsibilities.

 Upskill and retrain current workforce

 Did you know you can use apprenticeships to upskill and retrain your existing workforce?
-You can use apprenticeship training to fill any key skill gaps in your business and boost employee motivation by investing in their development.
+You can use apprenticeship training and funding to fill key skill gaps in your business and boost employee motivation and commitment by investing in their development.

 One of your team members may be keen to get a formal qualification in their specialist area, or perhaps want to progress into a different role.
 There are apprenticeships from level 2 to level 7 (equivalent to a degree) so you’ll be able to find apprenticeships that suit the learning and development needs of your employees.